Marthe Bonnard

 Marthe Bonnard (born 22 February 1869 in Saint-Amand-Montrond - died 26 January 1942 in Le Cannet) was a French painter best known as the muse, mistress and later wife of Pierre Bonnard.

 Marthe Bonnard was born as Maria Boursin, and met Bonnard in 1893.
-After Pierre Bonnard's death, Marthe Bonnard was named as "Marthe de Meligny" in litigation at the French Court of Cassation.
+After Pierre Bonnard's death, Marthe Bonnard was named as "Marthe de Méligny" in litigation at the French Court of Cassation.